The Science Behind

 | BLE delay sensitivity (0→10s) | +5% RMSE (negligible) |

-Real rides introduce dynamics the production model does not capture: nonlinear cardiac responses, autonomic nervous system effects, environmental conditions, and sensor artifacts.
+Real rides introduce dynamics the controller model does not capture: nonlinear cardiac responses, autonomic nervous system effects, environmental conditions, and sensor noise.
 The system produces physiologically plausible K estimates and degrades gracefully rather than failing catastrophically.

 DFA alpha1 estimates aerobic (VT1) and anaerobic (VT2) thresholds from heart rate variability during a stepped power ramp.
-The Threshold Finder workout uses a 35-minute protocol with 6 power steps.
+The Aerobic Threshold Finder workout uses a 35-minute protocol with 6 power steps and requires a chest strap transmitting RR intervals.

 | Experiment | What It Tests | Result |